Victor Cui: ONE Elite Agency

 In November 2018, Cui launched a new global company called ONE Elite Agency.
 The agency manages martial arts athletes from ONE Championship, esports players, artists and musicians.

 Edmonton Elks

 In January 2022, Cui was named the president and CEO of the Edmonton Elks, replacing Chris Presson who was fired after the 2021 season.
 Cui explained his decision to return to Edmonton to lead the team he grew up watching as "a dream come true".
 In the team's first home game under Cui's leadership, the Elks hosted "Stand With Ukraine" night in support of the Canada-Ukraine Foundation.

+Cui and the Elks mutually parted ways in August 2023, as the Elks were in the midst of a 22-game home losing streak that began in 2019.
+According to Cui, the move was made to allow him to focus on his family.

 Awards and recognitions

 Cui has been described as "The most powerful man in Asian MMA" due to ONE's success and his relationships with other people in the industry.
 He was one of only five candidates to be nominated for 'Leading Man of the Year' the 2012 World MMA Awards and the only representative of an Asian promotion on this shortlist.

 Cui's family is originally from Cebu, and he was a major awardee at the 31st SAC-SMC Cebu Sports Awards on March 17, 2013 for his work in turning ONE into the biggest MMA organization in Asia and showcasing Filipino fighters.